FarronF/limerick-council-meetings/meetings/2024/12/10-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 12th November 2024.md

 Cathaoirleach of any declaration of interest in any item due for discussion at the Meeting.

-No such interests were declared.---
+No such interests were declared.
+---
 2

 **3.**